wazo-platform/wazo-doc/source/high_availability/high_availability.rst

    HA Dashboard Disabled (default state)

-.. important:: You have to restart the CTI server once the master node is disabled.
+.. important:: You have to restart services (xivo-service restart) once the master node is disabled.

 Master node